writtenmaterial/beemo/README.md

 !!!warning Important Note
 !!!

+!!!success You can skip this step
+Slash commands have been added to Beemo.
+!!!

 First of all, it's worth noting that Beemo doesn't currently use Discord's slash commands.
 So, if another bot is using the slash command `/help`, you won't be able to type `/help` to use Beemo.
 But don't worry - we've got a temporary fix for you!
 Simply add a space in front of any command that might be taken by another bot's slash commands.
 For example, you can type `<space>/help` instead of `/help`.

 Now, you may have noticed that the documentation for Beemo Max is a bit limited.
 But don't worry, we've got you covered.
 Since Beemo is designed to be configured in-Discord, all of the commands are generally well documented via their respective help menus.
 And if you still need more information or have questions, feel free to join our Discord community - we'd love to help you out!